MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

     a.doFpt(this.document);

-3. When submitting transactions in the [Dynamics 365 Fraud Protection API](https://apidocs.microsoft.com/services/), set the session ID in **deviceContextId** field, and set a.dc from mdt.js response in the **deviceContextDC** field on the deviceContext object for the Purchase API.
+3. When submitting transactions in the [Dynamics 365 Fraud Protection API](https://apidocs.microsoft.com/services/), do the following:
+ - Set session ID in **deviceContextId** field
+ - Set a.dc from mdt.js response in the **deviceContextDC** field on the deviceContext object for the Purchase API.